 Pondless Waterfall Ideas

-I’ve been eyeing out this garden trend for a while.
+I’ve been eyeing up this pondless waterfall garden trend for a while.
 There is this little area between the driveway and our home that needs ‘something’.

 I didn’t know what that something was until I popped over to a friends house and saw her pondless disappearing waterfall.
 Disappearing waterfall.
 Doesn’t the name even sound magical?
 It just rolls off your tongue.